-The filter is the unsung hero of your aquarium, quietly removing fish dinner leftovers, organic material, fish waste, and more insidious materials, like chemicals that can be harmful to sea life.
+The aquarium filter is the unsung hero of your fish tank, quietly removing fish food leftovers, organic material, fish waste and other chemicals that can be harmful to the environment.
 As fish are swimming, they are perpetually producing waste.
 These toxins, excreted by the fish body, will eventually accumulate to a level that will kill the fish if they are not removed from the environment.
-There is even a name for this condition, called ammonia stress, and it can lead to ammonia poisoning.
 If your aquarium water appears clouded, that means you need a filter.

 BiologicalBiological filtration, which involves a system of microorganisms and aquarium plants, involves “cycling.”
 Plants will process nitrogenous waste, but only while they are photosynthesizing in daylight.